Gold Street Main Surgery

 WE ARE ACCEPTING NEW PATIENTS - see "How to register with the surgery"

-Don't be caught out by the flu this winter!
-Gold Street Surgery is inviting all potentially vulnerable adult patients to have a free flu jab.
+Don't risk being caught out by the flu this winter!
+Gold Street Surgery is inviting all potentially vulnerable patients to have a free flu jab from September 27 onwards.
 You are eligible to receive a free flu jab if you:

 - are 65 years of age or over